purcellconsult/Cracking-Python-Bootcamp/coding projects/readme.md

-## A Web Parser for Your State's Government's Website
+## A Web Parser for Your State's Government Website

 Using requests and bs4 the web scraper should parse the website for the following details: